mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Remove a member

-The `removeMember()` method allows the user to add a new member to an existing group.
+The `removeMember(String command)` method allows the user to add a new member to an existing group.
 If the specified group does not exist, the method offers the option to create the group and add the member simultaneously.

 - **Input:**

   - Member name:
-    - Prompts the user to enter the name of the member they want to remove.
+    - Parses the input `command` to retrieve the name of new member to be removed.
     - Trims any leading or trailing whitespaces from the input.
   - Group name:
-    - Prompts the user to enter the group name to which the member should be removed.
+    - Parses the input `command` to retrieve the group name to which the member should be removed.
     - Trims whitespace for the input.

 - **Group Existence Check:**